 - Problem areas: Large city centres such as Vienna.
 (It is advisable to park the car in the nearest garage outside the destination city and take a short walk into the centre).

 - Motorway Vignette is mandatory.
 You must affix it to the inside of your vehicle's windscreen as soon as you enter Austria.
 You can get stickers at Austrian Automobile Clubs and post offices, kiosks and petrol stations.

 - Austria is part of the EU, so the Euro € is the currency.

-- The official language is German, but you should have no problem communicating in English, especially in hotels, shops, restaurants and other places used to dealing with foreign tourists.
+- The official language is German, but you should have no problem communicating in English, especially in hotels, shops, restaurants and other places used to deal with foreign tourists.

 - International Driving Permit is accepted.